Transforming Substance Use Treatment

 Like the U.S., Sweden is facing a public health epidemic where opioid and other drug use is concerned.
 Although there are evidence-based practices for substance use disorder treatment and continuity of care, the health workforce — which includes social workers — is not always well trained in these practices.

-DU Graduate School of Social Work (GSSW) Professor Lena Lundgren, former executive director of the Butler Institute for Families at GSSW and a guest professor at Umeå University in Sweden, is working to transform delivery of substance use disorder treatment in both countries.
+DU Graduate School of Social Work (GSSW) Professor Lena Lundgren and a guest professor at Umeå University in Sweden, is working to transform delivery of substance use disorder treatment in both countries.

 Lundgren is the principal investigator of STANCE, a research program that includes several studies and the implementation of a new national data system to help Swedish social services to better identify and examine the effectiveness of services received by individuals with or at risk for a substance use disorder.

 “We have to respond [to the drug use epidemic] with prevention, with treatment and create a workforce that can respond,” Lundgren says, “but the current system really is a barrier to living.”

 Although substance use disorder is a health-related condition that can be chronic, she explains, continuity of care may be absent, short term or poor quality.
 And, she says, “Substance use is still stigmatized as a personal moral failure” although evidence shows it should be treated more like long-term medical conditions, such as diabetes.